 Gift the assets that are most likely to increase in value

 If you are interested in transferring wealth to your family, consider giving the assets that are most likely to increase in value as gifts for children who are in the lowest two tax brackets.
 Taxpayers who are in the lowest two tax brackets: 10% and 15%, have a 0% capital gains tax rate.
 Taxpayers in the five highest tax brackets, on the other hand, must pay 15% to 20% capital gains rates.

 Tax Planning for Retirement

 Planning for your retirement is 10% tax planning, 10% financial savviness, and 80% consistent discipline.
 Okay, I just made up those statistics, but you get the idea.
-The best financial and tax planning is pointless if you don’t have the discipline to consistently save for retirement.
-Having said that, smart tax planning can go a long way to improving the return on investment of your savings.
+The best financial and tax planning is pointless if you don’t have the discipline to save for retirement consistently.
+However, smart tax planning can go a long way to improving the return on investment of your savings.
 Here are three tips you should consider:

 Related post: Warren Buffett’s Guide to Investing for Retirement

 The maximum contribution for a 401(k) in 2016 was $18,000 for taxpayers under 50 and $24,000 for those over 50.
 In most cases, it is smart to pay as much as you can toward your 401(k).
 Some may consider ignoring their 401(k)s in favor of taxable accounts because of the lower rates on capital gains and dividends.
 Also, don’t forget employer-sponsored plans are pre-tax, which means they lower your taxable income and could affect your alternative minimum tax calculations.
 401(k)s are particularly attractive if your employer offers matching contributions.
 Don’t say no to “free money.”

 Employ your children and max out their Roth IRAs